GhadaFaress/airflow-project/README.md

 ## 📌 Notes
 * The project focuses on **workflow orchestration**, not real ML training
 * Designed for learning and experimentation
-* Easily extendable into a full ETL or ML pipeline”
+* Easily extendable into a full ETL or ML pipeline